a-gondolkodas-orome/durer-jatekok/README.md

 - do not allow the player interacting with the game while the other player's step is in progress, use `ctx.shouldRoleSelectorMoveNext`
 - never modify react state (e.g. the board) in place
 - check for console errors/warnings as well, i.e. missing keys on react components
+- pretend AI is thinking in turns with multiple moves (for one move it is handled by framework)

 ## Technologies used